Download here, or subscribe

 A loud double-honk jerks me around.
 I stand up straight.

 Driving up the corridor to my left (there’s an equally tall chain-link fence maybe twelve feet across also holding back a mountain of trash), a middle-aged man with dirt streaks on his narrow, unshaven face waves from behind the wheel of an old RV.
-He’s slowly making his way up the corridor, not even walking speed, as he negotiates the trash and pot-holes.
+He’s slowly making his way up the corridor, not even walking speed, as he negotiates the trash, pot-holes, and narrow corridor.
 What looks like a discarded dishwasher is in his way; he stops and comes out the side door and makes his way to the front, squeezing between the RV and the fence.

 “Wanna give me a hand with this?”